✓ Updated April 2026

 Essential Travel Tips

-Pack layers and a good waterproof jacket, even in the dry season!
+Pack layers and a reliable rain jacket, even in the dry season!
 Monteverde's cloud forest is surprisingly cool and misty, especially in the mornings and evenings.
-Think fleece, long pants, and closed-toe shoes – you'll be much happier exploring the hanging bridges and trails without getting chilled or soaked.
+Think fleece, long pants, and waterproof shoes – you'll thank me when you're hiking through the misty trails or zip-lining through the clouds.

-Be mindful of your belongings, especially in crowded areas or on public transport, though Monteverde is generally very safe.
+Be mindful of your belongings, especially in crowded areas like the bus station or markets in Santa Elena.
+While Monteverde is generally very safe, petty theft can occur.
 Keep valuables secure and out of sight, and avoid walking alone late at night in less populated areas.
-Trust your instincts and enjoy the laid-back atmosphere.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.